3N4N/blog/content/filmtalk/2020-04-04-in-praise-of-horror.md

 them do a little bit of both.

 Do you need to think about the implications of your story before you finish it?
-No. But you should ponder about the humane elements after you have finished writing it.
+No. But you should ponder about the human elements after you have finished writing it.
 Your first draft won't be perfect.
 It does not need to be; nobody is going to see it.
 What matters is the final piece.

 In an interview, the writer-director of Get Out, Jordan Peele, discusses the idea behind the Sunken Place.
-He explains that the fear of being trapped in in his own body and not being in control of it has been haunting him from early childhood.
+He explains that the fear of being trapped in his own body and not being in control of it has haunted him since early childhood.
 He just brought that fear onto the page.
-But when he read it afterwards, he understood the connection between the Sunken Place and the minorities feeling powerless and voiceless.
+But when he read it afterwards, he understood the connection between the Sunken Place and minorities feeling powerless and voiceless.
 "I started crying," he says to the interviewer.

 ## Endings are Hard